 The Five Functions of Procurement

 The primary goal of procurement is to buy goods and services for the lowest total cost.
-This is done while maintaining standards of quality and meeting demands of consumers.
+This is done while maintaining standards of quality and meeting the demands of consumers.
 Procurement must consider other factors that add to the total cost of procurement.
 These costs include transportation costs, payment terms, return policies, and warranties.
 It is prudent to negotiate with suppliers to lower the costs of purchased goods and services.

 1) Supporting Operational Requirements